 Welcome to King’s!

-Your payroll and benefits are administered by the Bursar’s Office and we have prepared this summary to try to guide you through the many forms you will need to complete.
+Your payroll and benefits are administered by Human Resources and we have prepared this summary to try to guide you through the many forms you will need to complete.

 Your net pay is directly deposited to your bank account on the 25th of each month.
 You must include a void cheque with your forms to ensure that payment is processed on time.

-All employees should complete and return the following forms to our office as soon as possible:
+All employees should complete and return the following forms to our office as soon as possible, which is provided by the Human Resources Compensation Officer:

 All full-time, contract and regular part-time (50% or higher of FTE) employees are entered into the following mandatory benefit plans: